anshu0612/geocoded-tweets-analysis-dashboard/README.md

 The application starts processing tweets that are ingested into the remote MongoDB server.

-####  Step 1: Setup MongoDB configurations
+####  Step 1: Collect tweets

-Create an .env file, and add the below required details for fetching tweets from MongoDB
+Create an .env file, and add the below required details for collecting and fetching tweets from MongoDB
 ```python
 MONGO_HOST = <mongo_host>
 MONGO_USER = <mongo_username>
 MONGO_PASS = <mongo_password>
 ```

-> You can update the `parse_tweets.py` file for any other source of tweets data

 ####  Step 2: Update the `constants/country_config.py` file